synnaxlabs/synnax/docs/tech/rfc/0019-240310-cesium-race-conditions.md

 To this end, race condition occurs when there are two GC processes running concurrently.
 A fix could be to ensure that this never happens.

-## 4.3 Unary Level race conditions
+## 4.3 Unary level race conditions

 At the Unary level, not only must we consider race conditions that come up from the domain level, we must also consider the interaction between a domain database and its index, which